 After observing the interactions, we identified human factors requirements.
 Then we fully executed the attachment’s industrial design with careful consideration to all points of human interaction.
 To ensure that we had interpreted these interactions properly, we conducted a second round of usability testing using a “works like, feels like” prototype that we developed.

 From beginning to end, we made key technical contributions to the attachment mechanism’s design and engineering.
 The project included finalizing the design of the attachment and interaction points in CAD.
 It also included creating an intuitive electronic user interface with push buttons, LED indicators and graphics.

 The Business Benefits

-Digirad is extremely satisfied with the appearance and functionality of MBI attachment designed and engineered by MindFlow Design.
+Digirad is extremely satisfied with the appearance and functionality of MBI attachment designed and engineered by MPE (Formerly Mindflow Design).
 The fixture looks like a natural extension of the Ergo product line rather than an “add on.”
 It is very intuitive, safe and easy to use.

 The attachment has positioned Digirad to increase sales of its Ergo system because an additional department can underwrite its purchase.
 Early indications are that this effort will be successful.

 Mobile, web or embedded-device UI’s for the best user experiences.

 Establish a direction for development the right product for the right opportunity.